cunhapaulo/MarpX/README.md

    }
    ```

-   ### Configuring theme files downloaded from the Internet:
+   ### Configuration for using themes downloaded from the internet:

    ```json
    {